 Brandon Phillips, the former Cincinnati Reds second baseman who was with the Cleveland Indians at the time, once said a 100 MPH fastball “becomes a golf ball” to hitters.

-As for Nolan Ryan, the best pitcher of his generation turned heads as a rookie for the New York Mets after being drafted out of high school and cemented himself as a Hall of Famer thanks to his lively fastball.
+As for Nolan Ryan, the best big league pitcher of his generation turned heads as a rookie for the New York Mets after being drafted out of high school and cemented himself as a Hall of Famer thanks to his lively fastball.
+Ryan?s first and only World Series ring would come as a New York Met, after defeating Brooks Robinson and the Baltimore Orioles in the 1969 Fall Classic.

-How fast he threw depends on who you ask, but he was definitely one of the hardest throwers to ever play.
+How fast he threw and whether or not he was the fastest pitcher of all time depends on who you ask, but he was definitely one of the hardest throwers to ever play.

 The Game Haus‘s Mark Rivard dug into just how fast The Ryan Express could hurl a ball toward home plate.
 He found that Ryan was once clocked at 100.9 MPH in the ninth inning (of all innings) of an 11-inning complete game loss against the Detroit Tigers on Aug.
 20, 1974.